Please click on the question to display the answer.

 Are the tests uncomfortable?

 No. The tests are painless and allergic reactions to ECG sticky pads are uncommon.
 The echocardiogram uses harmless sound waves to recreate an image of the heart.
-If an exercise test is planned then this can make you feel hot so we recommend light comfortable clothing.

 What should I wear?